AmaruMoyaR/AmaruMoyaR/README.md

 I am always in search of a good, high quality result in everything that I care about.

 ## Research Interests
-- Quantum Mechanics
+- Quantum Optics
 - Nonlinear Phenomena
-- Optics
+- Classical Optics
 - Light Matter Interactions

 ## I’m currently working on:

-### Three Level Atom interacting with quantized cavity fields
+### Manipulating Optical properties of Atomic Alkali Vapors
-  - Two and three level atom interacting with quantized cavity fields.
-With a strong approach to the use of the Wigner function.
+  - Experimental and theoretical approach to studying how light might affect the index of refraction of the medium, and characterizing the nonlinear effects.
-  - Using QuTip, SciPy
+  - Using Python and Mathematica.

 ## Past projects

-### Coupled Duffing Oscillators (Private)
+### Coupled Duffing Oscillators
   - My first project (2022).
   - I solved the Duffing equation for coupled oscillators using RK4.
   - Studied phase diagrams and did parameter sweeps to create bifurcation diagrams and study the dynamics created.

+### Three Level Atom interacting with quantized cavity fields
+  - Two and three level atom interacting with quantized cavity fields.
+Studying it through the Wigner function.
+(2023)
+  - Using QuTip, SciPy

 ## Contact